Handicaps & Sail Numbers

 Where a new vessel has been assigned a "Builder's Number", the office will endeavour to find a suitable number (at the standard fee) which minimises the cost of sail alteration.

 Handicaps will only be issued for monohull yachts with valid sail numbers.
 Owners should apply using the form, which may be downloaded here, and should return it to the office with a cheque for the fee due.
 Payment can also be made by Bank Transfer - details can be found on the form.

-(For applicants with MS Word, the "WORD Form" options allow a form to be retrieved and completed, then stored and emailed back to the Association.)
+(The PDF forms can be downloaded and completed manually; OR they can be completed as on-line forms and returned by email.
+For applicants without suitable Adobe Reader or equivalent but with MS Word, the "WORD Form" options allow a form to be retrieved and completed, then stored and emailed back to the Association.)

 At the risk of stating the obvious, one-designs do not require handicaps when racing one-design.
 See footnote (a) regarding handicaps for one-designs racing in a handicap class.

 Handicaps are valid for the duration of ownership, and a further fee is only due if modifications are to be made.
 Note the new arrangements introduced in May 2009 for One Year Certificates and Dual Handicaps.
 Details are described in the form, and in notes in the "News" section of this website.

 Handicaps are managed by a Handicap Committee comprising racing helmsmen, sailmakers and other professionals in the leisure marine business.
 Handicaps are primarily assigned by “class” or “type”, with new designs assessed based on weight, rig and hull/keel shape.
 The CYCA handicap database currently recognises over 800 classes or types of boat.

 For more on the Handicap Manual and Annual Review processes, click here.

 Handicaps are assigned in “Minutes per hour”, which provides a very approximate guide as to how far/behind boats need to be in a race of a given duration.
 Formulae are: